flokoe/website/content/manual.md

 Is something blocking your work?
 I prefer to know about these things sooner rather than later.
 There is no reason to wait for the next meeting.
-Moreover, I favor long-form text over fancy power point slides.
+Moreover, I favor long-form text over fancy PowerPoint slides.
-By writing long-form we are forced to clarify our thinking, and expose the most common fallacies.
+By writing long-form text, we are forced to clarify our thinking and expose the most common fallacies.
 As a side effect, we automatically document our communication and results.

 ### A word on meetings

-Decisions can be reached without everyone in the same room and I personally try to avoid meetings.
+Decisions can be reached without everyone in the same room.
-There are of course valid reasons for metings.
+Even though I try to avoid meetings, there are valid reasons for them.
-In tht case, I expect the meeting to be run efficiently and respectful of everyone’s time and contributions.
+In such a case, I expect the meeting to be run efficiently and respectful of everyone's time and contributions.
 If a meeting has no agenda, I probably won't even attend or ask for permission to leave if I feel that I do not bring any value to it.

 ## Feedback is best given